auroraGPT-ANL/inference-gateway/docs/admin-guide/gateway-setup/docker.md

 ### 502 Bad Gateway from Nginx

-Check that the gateway container is running:
+Vefiry that the gateway container is running:

 ```bash
 docker-compose ps inference-gateway